trypromptly/LLMStack/web/docs/apis/intro.md

 title: APIs
 ---

 LLMStack provides a set of APIs that you can use to access the functionality of LLMStack.
-You can use these APIs to run apps, endpoints and jobs, manage your data sources etc.,
+You can use these APIs to run apps, manage your data sources etc.,

 ## Authentication